-The family will receive friends from 6-8 p.m.
-Friday at Hackman Family Funeral Homes — Hackman Chapel, 114 S. Nottawa St., Sturgis.
+The family will receive friends from 5-8 p.m.
+Tuesday at Hackman Family Funeral Homes — Hackman Chapel, 114 S. Nottawa St., Sturgis.

 Her obituary is also at www.hackmanfamilyfuneralhome.com, where personal messages of support may be left for the family.

 Roy Albert Rider, age 68, of Romulus and a former resident of Sturgis, passed away Wednesday afternoon, Nov.
 13, 2013, at Oakwood Annapolis Hospital in Wayne.

 He was born Jan.
 15, 1945, in Sturgis, a son of Bobby F. and Joan (Preston) Rider.

 Roy had resided in the Ann Arbor area for the past 30 years.
 His early life was lived in Sturgis and he was a graduate of Sturgis High School with the class of 1963.
 Roy continued his education at Albion College and Northern Michigan University, where he received his bachelor’s degree and later received his master’s degree from Eastern Michigan University.